Tobacco Regulatory Science Fellowship (FDA)

-The fellowship is a 12-month, multidisciplinary residential program in Rockville, MD.
+The fellowship is a 12-month, multidisciplinary residential program at CTP in Maryland.
 Fellows will be placed in one of six offices within the CTP: Compliance and Enforcement; Health Communication and Education; Management; Policy; Regulations; or Science.

 - See more information about the fellowship, key dates, and the application details

 - Visit the Center for Tobacco Products website